 - Frisco TX

 - Sugar Land TX

 - Fort Worth TX

 - Beaumont TX

 - Georgetown TX

-Texas State Law provides for a variety of court ordered involuntary assessment, commitment, and treatment solutions for substance abuse and mental health disorders on both an inpatient and outpatient basis.
+Texas Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis.